alexnathanson/solar-protocol/utilities/portforwarding-test/README.md

 ## 3) Disable port forwarding

-Once the tests have been successfully completed, do not leave port forwarding enabled unless you have the proper security measures in place.
+If you are only running a test (and not actually installing your server), once the tests have been successfully completed you should close your ports.
+Do not leave port forwarding enabled unless you have the proper security measures in place.
 Go back through step 1 and disable both HTTP and SSH port forwarding.
+You can leave the static IP set if you want, because it isn't a security issue, but its not necessary.

 ## Create a server for testing